Same-sex marriage in Greece: First marriages in Tilos

-In 2008, the gay rights group OLKE announced its intention to sue Greek municipalities that refuse to marry same-sex couples, pointing out a loophole in the 1982 law that legalized civil marriage between "persons", without reference to gender.

-On 3 June 2008, the Mayor of Tilos, Anastasios Aliferis, married two same-sex couples, two lesbians and two gay men, citing the legal loophole.
+In 2008, the LGBT rights group OLKE announced its intention to sue municipalities that refused to marry same-sex couples, pointing out a loophole in the 1982 law that legalized civil marriage between "persons", without reference to gender.
+On 3 June 2008, Mayor Anastasios Aliferis of Tilos married two same-sex couples, two lesbians and two gay men, citing the legal loophole.
 He was heavily criticized by clergymen of the Church of Greece, which in the past had also opposed the introduction of heterosexual civil marriage, the original intent of the 1982 law.
-Justice Minister Sotirios Hatzigakis declared the Tilos marriages "invalid" and Supreme Court prosecutor Georgios Sanidas warned Mayor Aliferis of the legal repercussions of his "breach of duty", but he said he had "no intention of annulling the marriages".
-Government officials filed a court motion to annul the two same-sex marriages, stirring demonstrations and protests among the LGBT community.
+Justice Minister Sotirios Hatzigakis declared the Tilos marriages "invalid" and Supreme Court prosecutor Georgios Sanidas warned Aliferis of the legal repercussions of his "breach of duty", but he said he had "no intention of annulling the marriages".
+Government officials filed a court motion to annul the two same-sex marriages, triggering demonstrations and protests among the LGBT community.

-On 5 May 2009, the court of first instance of Rhodes ruled that the marriages were invalid, but the couples appealed the ruling.
-A hearing on the case by the Court of Appeal of Dodecanese was held on 14 January 2011.
-The court issued a decision invaliding both marriages on 14 April 2011.
+On 5 May 2009, a court of first instance in Rhodes ruled that the marriages were invalid, but the couples appealed the ruling.
+A hearing in the case by a court of appeal was held on 14 January 2011.
+The court issued a decision invalidating both marriages on 14 April 2011.
 On 30 November 2017, this ruling was upheld by the Supreme Court.
-The couples have announced their intention to sue Greece with the European Court of Human Rights.
+The couples subsequently announced their intention to sue Greece at the European Court of Human Rights (ECHR).

-2019 elections

-On 10 June 2019, Prime Minister Alexis Tsipras said that same-sex marriage would be legalized if his party, Syriza, won the parliamentary election held on 7 July 2019.
+Tsipras governments

+Syriza, the main party in Greece's coalition governments from 2015 to 2019 under Prime Minister Alexis Tsipras, had promised to legalize same-sex marriage as part of its September 2015 campaign platform, though no legislation was ever proposed.
+On 10 June 2019, a few weeks ahead of the parliamentary election held on 7 July 2019, Tsipras repeated the promise, stating that his party would push through same-sex marriage legislation if it won the election.
 However, his party was not re-elected.